-We look to you, as one of NKF's partners in advocacy, to be a leader in your community.
+We look to you, as one of NKF's Voices for Kidney Health advocates, to be a leader in your community.
 Motivate others to get involved in advocacy work; share our best practices, tools, and resources with them.
-Help us build an even stronger grassroots presence in every part of the U.S. Expanding our reach helps us bring greater attention to kidney disease as a public health crisis.
-Raise the bar by pushing our communities and government to improve policies, practices, and decisions regarding kidney disease, dialysis, transplantation, and organ donation.
-There is much work to be done-and we need everyone!
+Help us build an even stronger grassroots presence in every part of the country.

+Expanding our reach helps us bring greater attention to kidney disease as a public health crisis.
+Raise the bar by pushing our communities and governments to improve policies, practices, and decisions regarding kidney disease, dialysis, transplantation, and organ donation.
+There is much work to be done-and we need everyone to raise their voice!